Nicolás Rodríguez Carrasco: Death

 There are many conflicting reports on the location of death of Rodríguez Carrasco.
 Following his death, different news sources stated he had died in Mission or El Paso, Texas.
-Other sources stated he had died in his mother's house with the location reported to be in Chihuahua City, Reynosa, and Ciudad Juárez.
-The historical consensus is Rodríguez Carrasco had in fact died in his mother's house in northern Mexico.
-All sources report his death occurred on August 11.
+Other sources stated he had died in his mother's house with the location reported to be in Chihuahua, Reynosa, and Ciudad Juárez.
+The historical consensus is Rodríguez Carrasco had in fact died in his mother's house in northern Mexico while all sources report his death occurring on August 11.